dbsb-juntendo/descSPIM-Advanced/README.md

 | Three- to four-channel imaging | Ultra-multicolor / hyperspectral imaging |
 | Remaining optical and cost complexity | Simpler and lower-cost configurations |

+> [!IMPORTANT]
-**descSPIM-Advanced extends the original descSPIM-basic concept from a single accessible LSFM design into a scalable imaging ecosystem.**
+> **descSPIM-Advanced extends the original descSPIM-basic concept from a single accessible LSFM design into a scalable imaging ecosystem.**

 Depending on the selected configuration, descSPIM-Advanced enables: